Before applying for a Therapeutic Use Exemption (TUE) make sure you check if you need a Therapeutic Use Exemption.

 Step 2

-Check the medical evidence to common Therapeutic Use Exemption applications to see what specific medical information you need to provide.
+Check the medical evidence needed page for Therapeutic Use Exemption applications to see what specific medical information you need to provide.

 Step 3